longnca/quick-tutorials/virtual-environment/virtual_environment.md

 Your command line should now show the name of your virtual environment, indicating that it's activated.
 For example, `(venv) C:\MyPythonProject>`.

+#### Note:

+You might get the error `CategoryInfo : SecurityError: (:) [], PSSecurityException` when trying to activate the `venv` due to PowerShell's execution policy.
+If you get that error, then you should temporarily change the execution policy to allow the activation script to run:

+- Open PowerShell (not Terminal or CMD in Windows) **as an Administrator**.
+- Execute the following command: `Set-ExecutionPolicy RemoteSigned -Scope CurrentUser`.
+- There's a message to ask you to confirm about "Execution Policy Change", enter "Y" (Yes).
+- After changing the execution policy, try activating your virtual environment again: `.\venv\Scripts\activate`.
+- Once you are done working in the virtual environment and no longer need to run scripts, you can revert back to the default policy by running: `Set-ExecutionPolicy Restricted -Scope CurrentUser`.

 ### 4. Install required packages

 With the virtual environment activated, you can now install any packages required for your project using `pip`, the Python package installer: